-Spanish name (wire fence) for the netting used in Spain to wrap wine bottles, especially Rioja, but also e.g. Cariñena (picture).
-The mostly gold-coloured net was introduced during the time of the great Rioja boom.
-It was intended to make it more difficult for wine counterfeiters to exchange the contents of the bottle for cheap wine and thus became a quality feature.
-Today this is only common for exports to Scandinavia, where this form is still very popular.
-See also under Agraffe and bottles.
+Spanish term (wire fence) for the netting with which wine bottles are wrapped in Spain, especially from the Rioja area, but also, for example, in the Cariñena area (picture).
+The mostly gold-coloured net was introduced during the great Rioja boom.
+It was intended to make it more difficult for wine counterfeiters to exchange the bottle contents for cheap wine and thus became a sign of quality.
+Today, this is only common for exports to Scandinavia, where this form still enjoys great popularity.
+See also under agraffe and bottles.